Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Kinemation Troubleshooting Guide.md

 ![](media/46388f3f82312c2489fd12b1b7305a08.png)

 Every ECS chunk has up to 128 entities.
-Lower is a bitmask of the first 64 entities, and Upper is the second.
+Lower is a bitmask of the first 64 entities, and Upper is the second 64.
 Copy these values into an integer-\>binary converter to see which entities have a ‘1’.
 Those entities were ones Kinemation chose to render in the last frame.
 If your entity has a ‘1’, then your issue is almost certainly one of three things: